 Diverse abilities (physical, intellectual, developmental, and cognitive) means that people's abilities are varied and all abilities have value.
-This seems to be a newer phrase when compared with language such as, special needs, inclusion, etc...particularly in the world of education and person-centered care facilities/programs.
+This is a preferred phrase to terms such as, special needs, inclusion, etc...particularly in the world of education and person-centered care facilities/programs.

 - Visual (blind or has serious difficulty seeing even when wearing glasses)